2023 Annual Call for Volunteers: Volunteer Opportunities

 -

-- Research Committee
+- Research Committee (Actively Seeking Volunteers)

 -

 The Research Committee is a cross-practice committee that oversees the Academy’s research functions.
-Specifically, the Committee:
+Specifically, the committee:

 - Formulates guidelines, policies and rules for the conduct of the Academy in engaging in research initiatives, including the process by which practice council-initiated and -directed public policy research initiatives will be proposed, and the selection and approval process for research projects.